gedizz/Password-Manager/README.md

 To get started with the Password Manager Application, follow these steps:

-1. Build the application using 'pyinstaller --onefile --icon=logo.ico --name=PasswordManager password_manager.py' in your terminal
+1. Build the application using `pyinstaller --onefile --icon=logo.ico --name=PasswordManager password_manager.py` in your terminal
 2. Execute the PasswordManager.exe located in /dist

 ## Features